 The official rules of Panna KO, nailed to a court on Hemonystraat in De Pijp, Amsterdam.

 President Brandstraat in Amsterdam-Oost.
 This pleintje is also known as Nikeplein and Edgar Davids Plein and was featured as the Dutch court in the FIFA Street videogame franchise.

-Elroy Castelen, Nealinho and Achie Tarhouchi are all Rotterdam-based ballers discovered by AKKA Magazine in the early two thousands.
-While Castelen has become a coach and Tarhouchi is now a member of the street team Los Barrenderos, Nealinho now suffers from MS putting his playing career on pause.
+Elroy Castelen, Nelinho and Achie Tarhouchi are all Rotterdam-based ballers filmed by AKKA Magazine in the early two thousands.
+Known for the Piet Heijn tapes.
+While Castelen has become a coach and Tarhouchi is now a member of the street team Los Barrenderos, Nelinho now suffers from MS putting his playing career on pause.

 Wijkarena, Pieter van de Doesstraat, Balboaplein and Westzaanstraat courts.
 Each has a unique history with Wijkarena being the home court to the Street Kings for years and Balboaplein being the childhood court of national heroes such as Ruud Gullit and Frank Rijkaard.

 Randall Do Rosario photographed in South Rotterdam.
-Do Rosario, nicknamed the ‘ankle breaker’ because of his signature skill, was discovered in Rotterdam by Akka Magazine.
-Today he is a member of the Ronaldinho Globe Street Team as well as the Rotterdam-based freestyle and presenting team, Los Barrenderos.
+Do Rosario, nicknamed the ‘ankle breaker’ because of his signature skill, was filmed in Rotterdam by Akka Magazine.
+Known for the Piet Heijn tapes, today he is a member of the Ronaldinho Globe Street Team as well as the Rotterdam-based freestyle and presenting team, Los Barrenderos.

 Competitors go back to back at the start of a Panna match-up in Rosestraat, South Rotterdam.